 Deposit slips are used to put money into your child's account and are available in the school office.
-Please note that if you have more than one child in school, each will have his/her own account number and will need to be listed individually on the deposit slip with an amount for his/her account.
-If a student's account begins to run low, the student will be informed via an account balance slip.
+Please note that if you have more than one child in school, all of your children will be listed together on the account.
+If a family's account begins to run low, you will be informed via an account balance slip.
 Periodically a note will be sent home with your child, advising of his/her lunch account balance.